Student Annual Notification

 A variety of off-campus counseling services and treatment centers are available throughout the state for anyone experiencing problems related to substance abuse.
 A list of several of those referral agencies is available from Student Advising & Support Services (located in the Kodiak Corner student success center).
 Although most counseling and treatment centers charge for their services, some programs are free of charge.

-While off-campus resources can be very good options, a great place to start for any student who desires confidential assistance with alcohol or other drugs is the student counseling center located in the Kodiak Corner student success center.
-Thanks to a partnership with Northshore Youth & Family Services, a licensed professional counselor is available to meet with students on campus at no charge, and students with campus ID may also receive free counseling at:
+While off-campus resources can be very good options, a great place to start for any student who desires confidential assistance with alcohol or other drugs is the student counseling center located on campus.

 The following information on health risks is from What Works: Schools Without Drugs, U. S. Department of Education (1992):